zaphosting/docs/docs/gameserver-gameswitch.md

 * You can switch to games with the same or a lower slot price at any time.
 However, if you want to switch to a game with a higher slot price then there is a surcharge.

 :::info
-Tip: You can upgrade / downgrade your game server to a lower number of slots and then use the ZAP-Coins to unlock a higher slot price and switch to games with higher slot prices.
+Tip: You can upgrade / downgrade your game server to a lower number of slots and then use the ZAP Coins in your cashbox to unlock a higher slot price and switch to games with higher slot prices.
 :::

 * By using our gameserver cloud, you can install and switch between Minecraft modpacks for free.